TechnionTDK/jngram/README.md

 ## Adding a formatter
 Often, we would like to remove some characters from the input text before we start the analysis process.
-This could be done using the *SpanFormatter* interface:
+This could be done using the *NgramFormatter* interface:

 ```
-public interface SpanFormatter {
+public interface NgramFormatter {
-    public String format(Span s);
+    public String format(Ngram ng);
-    public boolean isCandidate(Span s);
+    public boolean isCandidate(Ngram ng);
 }
 ```

 In our example we want to remove the chars: {", !} so we implement the *format* method accordingly, and the *isCandidate* method to return *true* (meaning that we handle each ngram).
-Eventually, we should pass the formatter object to our SpannedDocument object so that the formatting will take place:
+Eventually, we should pass the formatter object to our NgramdDocument object so that the formatting will take place:

 ```
-// formatter is an object implementing the SpanFormatter interface
+// formatter is an object implementing the NgramFormatter interface
 doc.format(formatter);
 ```